JustinSalsbery/network/README.md

 ## Description:
 - Simple deployment for various network configurations.

+## Requirements:
+- Linux: [Supported on Debian-based Distributions]
+    - Add the user to the `docker` group.
+    - While not necessary, the following file should exist: `/boot/config-$(uname -r)`
+- Mac: [Unsupported]
+    - Use a recent version of `make`.
+    - Currently, neither `dhcp` nor the `routers` will function correctly.
+- Windows: [Unsupported and Untested]

 ## Usage:
 - Build docker images with `make build`.
 - Tweak network configuration within `scripts/network/main.py`.
-- Create configuration with `make config`.
 - Launch network with `make up`.
 - Record container stats with `make stats`.
 - Record network traffic from the host with `tcpdump`.
 You must specify the interface!
     - Note that Wireshark is not designed for a global network view and labels any packet that has a duplicate 5-tuple as being a retransmissions.
 All forwarded packets, such as by a router, will be labeled as a retransmission regardless of originating from a different MAC address.
 - Shutdown network with `make down`.

-## Notes:
-- If the Makefile fails, update `make`.
-[Mac]
-    - I no longer support Mac.
-The networking is not working correctly!
-- Add the user to the `docker` group.
-[Linux]

 ## Useful `docker` commands:
 - List: